2.3 Applied practice and supervision/intervision (200+50 hours)

 Within the above-mentioned work (group and individual intervention), at least 10 hours of applied practice (each hour of on-site intervention counts for one hour of applied practice) should be training and competition experience, for example interventions during training, at a competition, on-site exposure, or observation providing feedback to the individual or the team.

-- B) 50 hours of supervision and/or intervision, including:
+B) At least 50 hours of documented supervision and/or intervision, including:

 - at least 20 hours of individual supervision with an appropriate supervisor (e.g., the supervisor letter includes information about their own registration, education, and experience in applied sport psychology)